Optimization of the L1 norm of the solution of a Fisher-KPP equations in the small diffusivity regime: Introduction

-This property was improved by Mazari, Privat and the author \cite{MNP}, who proved that the $BV$ norms of the maximizers blow-up at least as $C/\sqrt{\mu}$ as $\mu\to 0$ for some constant $C>0$.
-They proved in the same paper that the maximizers are always bang-bang, regardless of any regularity large diffusivity assumption.
+They also proved in the same paper that the maximizers are always bang-bang, regardless of any regularity or large diffusivity assumption.
 The method used to derive this property is quite general and was used to derive bang-bang properties for a wide class of bilinear control problems by Mazari \cite{Mazaribang}.

 A discretized version of the problem, with discrete Laplacian, was investigated by Lou, Nagahara, and Yanagida in \cite{LouNagaharaYanagida}.
 In that case, they managed to fully describe the maximizers when $\mu\to 0$.
 These maximizers are close to a periodic function.
-However, the connexion between this discrete problem and the continuous one is not clear in the small diffusivity regime $\mu\to 0$.
+However, the connection between this discrete problem and the continuous one is not clear in the small diffusivity regime $\mu\to 0$.
 Another discretized version of the equation, with equal diffusion rate between each patches, was investigated in \cite{LiangZhang}.

 Another related problem raised attention these last years: the maximization of the ratio $\int_{0}^{1}\tmm/\int_{0}^{1}m$ under the constraint $m\geq 0$, $m\not\equiv 0$ on the growth rate.
 Bai, He and Li \cite{BaiHeLi} proved that the supremum of this ratio is exactly $3$, and that a maximizing sequence $(m_{n})_{n}$ is the one concentrating to a Dirac mass at $x=1$.
 Inoue described the behaviour of $\tmm$ along such a sequence in \cite{Inoue}.
 This ratio is not bounded anymore in multidimensional domains \cite{InoueKuto}.